-The Evidence-based Practice in employment for people with MI is Individual Placement and Support (IPS).
+The Evidence-based Practice in employment for people with mental illness (MI) is Individual Placement and Support (IPS).
 Key Features are (will discuss):

 - 1. Open to anyone who wants to work

 - 2. Focus on competitive employment

 - 3. Rapid job search

 - 4. Systematic job development

 - 5. Client preferences guide decisions

 - 6. Individualized long-term supports

-- 7. Integrated with treatment
+- 7. Integrated with treatment (will touch on this)

-- 8. Benefits counseling included
+- Benefits counseling included